Taurolidine

 Taurolidine is an antimicrobial that is used to prevent infections in catheters.
-Side effects and the induction of bacterial resistance is uncommon.
+Side effects and the induction of bacterial resistance are uncommon.
 It is also being studied as a treatment for cancer.

 It is derived from the endogenous amino acid derivative taurine.
 The putative method of action involves the metabolism of taurolidine to taurinamide and ultimately taurine and water, liberating formaldehyde that chemically reacts with the mureins in the bacterial cell wall and with the amino and hydroxyl groups of endotoxins and exotoxins.
 This reaction denatures the endotoxins and complex polysaccharide and lipopolysaccharide components of the bacterial cell wall and inactivates susceptible exotoxins.

 Medical uses

 Taurolidine is an antimicrobial agent used as part of a catheter lock solution in an effort to prevent catheter infections.